User-centered design calls for user research.

 8. Field Studies

 Field studies are, as the name suggests, an on-field UX research method.
 Researchers observe users as they interact with the product in their natural environment and try to analyze the problems they encounter during real-life situations.
+This research method is defined as ethnographic UX research methodology.
 Since this research is conducted in the users’ comfort zone, it can provide an accurate analysis of user pain points.

 9. A/B Tests